+As much as we love them, even the best running shoes aren't fit for gym workouts – unless you spend most of your time on the treadmill, that is.
+For any other workouts, you need dedicated trainers tailored to the type of exercise you do.
 We tirelessly tested, reviewed and ranked shoes from every major workout shoe brand, including Under Armour, Inov-8, Nike, Reebok, Adidas and more, so you can choose one that fits your workout style the most.
-Need workout shoes for cross-training?
-Check out our best cross-training shoe guide now!

 Best workout shoes to buy right now

 Why you can trust T3 Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 The Nike Metcon 7 won in the Best Workout Shoes category at the T3 Awards 2022

 We weren't particularly blown away by the Metcon 6 as it was more of a slight update than a revolution of the otherwise excellent Metcon 5.
 On the other hand, the Nike Metcon 7 brought along significant updates and managed to improve the shoes tremendously.
 For example, the Nike Metcon 7 uses React, the brand's most resilient foam, making the shoes better suited for sprinting and general cardio.

 The thick rubber sole provides extremely stable footing, ideal for heavy and Olympic lifts, while the grooves at the front of the sole allow the Metcon 7 to bend; basically, you get the best of both worlds.
 The upper has also been revamped and is said to be tougher than ever.
 Additionally, the tongues feature a lock tab under which you can hide the laces if you prefer them to be tucked away.